 Primary recruitment is a mutual selection process, where both the PNM and sorority

 hope to find the best fit for each woman.

 What do you need to do to register?

+- (Optional) Register with your local Panhellenic Association from your hometown.
+For women in Smith County, visit the Tyler Panhellenic Association site for additional information.
 This association is comprised of local Greek alumnae that will help answer any general questions about recruitment and also connect with alumnae to write recommendation letters on your behalf.
 In most cases, your high school counselor provides students with information about how to register with your hometown Panhellenic.
-If PNM’s do not have recommendation letters sent in on their behalf through a hometown Panhellenic Association, it is their duty as a chapter to find one for you.
+If PNMs do not have recommendation letters sent in on their behalf through a hometown Panhellenic Association, it is their duty as a chapter to find one for you.

 What are the requirements for joining a sorority?